-For this cannabis strain review, I tried out some Two Tone Ban made by Riff (which is Aphria’s recreational brand).
-The actual strain is supposed to be Sour Kush, it’s a hybrid strain with dominance towards the Sativa side.
+For this cannabis strain review, I tried out some Two-Tone Ban made by Riff (Aphria’s recreational brand).
+The actual strain is supposed to be Sour Kush; it’s a hybrid cultivar with dominance towards the Sativa side.

-Packaging Details: This was packaged on 11/09/2019 and reviewed/tested on 02/15/2020, exactly 98 days after it was packaged.
+Packaging Details: This was packaged on 11/09/2019 and reviewed/tested on 02/15/2020, exactly 98 days later.

 Pricing Details: Purchased 3.5 grams for $27.90 at the SQDC in Montreal, Quebec, Canada ($7.97).

 The buds are also covered with dense, amber trichomes, and it all comes together like a little weed rainbow (as you can see, the sour kush effects have not worn off yet).
-No humidity pouch was present but it didn’t really affect the humidity content, I was also able to squish some nugs without breaking apart.
+No humidity pouch was present, but it didn’t really affect the humidity content; I could also squish some nugs without breaking apart.

-Very reminiscent of Tangerine Dream, there is a very pungent, zesty, sour and sweet orange scent, almost as if you just peeled an actual tangerine, it feels like the limonene is quite dominant.
-Interestingly enough, when the weed was bid up there were some earthy and woody aromas that started to come out.
+Very reminiscent of Tangerine Dream, there is a pungent, zesty, sour, and sweet orange scent, almost as if you just peeled an actual tangerine; it feels like the limonene is quite dominant.
+Interestingly enough, when the weed was bid up, some earthy and woody aromas started to come out.

-This was actually very surprising, the flavor and the aroma were completely different.
-I found that there was actually no flavor, just a hint of something herbal, it was quite disappointing especially after the way the weed smelled.
-The smoke itself was smooth enough and the joint burned fine, but there’s definitely something missing here.
+This was actually very surprising; the flavor and the aroma were completely different.
+I found that there was actually no flavor, just a hint of something herbal; it was quite disappointing, especially after the way the weed smelled.
+The smoke itself was smooth enough, and the joint burned fine, but there’s definitely something missing here.

-This Sour Kush gave me the couch-glue affect, a strong cerebral and “lazy” buzz.
-I did not feel like doing anything productive whatsoever, it’s the type of weed that you smoke while watching a good show on Netflix, not the type to get creative or start doing some sort of work, in my opinion.
+This Sour Kush gave me the couch-glue effect, a strong cerebral and “lazy” buzz.
+Unlike Ice Cream Cake Strain, which boosted my creativity, I did not feel like doing anything productive whatsoever; it’s the type of weed that you smoke while watching a good show on Netflix, not the type to get creative or start doing some work, in my opinion.

 THE VISUALS, THOUGH!
-It’s some weed that’s really pleasant to look at, I would compare this flower to a really good looking model with a bad attitude….If you’ve tried some Two Tone Ban, leave your own reviews in the comment section below!
+It’s some weed that’s really pleasant to look at; I would compare this flower to a really good-looking model with a bad attitude….If you’ve tried some Two-Tone Ban, leave your own reviews in the comment section below!